-When the speaker and the listener both know the referent.
-A shared or common object or person.
+When the speaker and the listener both know the referent (a thing or person or idea).

 “The dog looks sick.”